Llandover Woods. Credit Jessica Plesko

 You could easily spend an afternoon exploring the whole stretch of greenbelt with kids.
 My son and I took in only a portion of the woods, and ended our visit at the Mercerdale Park, enjoying the playground.

-Getting there: Mercerdale Hillside is accessible from Mercerdale Park, located at 3249 78th Ave SE on Mercer Island.
-Park at the Mercerdale Park lot (by the thrift store) and walk to the stairs that start at SE 32nd St and 77th Ave SE.
+Getting there: Mercerdale Hillside is accessible from Mercerdale Park, located at 3249 78th Avenue S.E. on Mercer Island.
+Park at the Mercerdale Park lot (by the thrift store) and walk to the stairs that start at S.E.
+32nd Street and 77th Avenue S.E.
 There are bathrooms at the base of the stairs and this is an excellent starting point.

-Tips: Steep stairway, excellent for a more seasoned junior walker.
+Tips: The steep stairways are excellent for a more seasoned junior walker.
 When you are done on the trails, the playground and skate park on site are welcome diversions.

 O.O.
 Denny Park, Kirkland